coderefinery/installation/content/ssh.md

 [This CodeRefinery video about ssh keys (7 min)](https://www.youtube.com/watch?v=XCDg1mtaA5I&list=PLpLblYHCzJACyKCfHnPwRruOxllNoHsEg) shows how to set up SSH connection to GitHub.
-We recommend you watch this first to understand what is going in.
+We recommend you watch this first to understand what is going on.
 ```

 Using the SSH protocol, you can connect and authenticate to remote servers and